DEQrmichie/heatsource-9/README.md

 -------------
 Current Version: heatsource 9.0.0b29 (beta 29)

 Model math is stable.
-Updates coming before official version 9.0.0
+Just a few more updates coming before official version 9.0.0

  -   Addition of tributary and meteorological setup files (changes to control file keys)
  -   Removal of the lcdatainput = "values" option.
 The land cover codes file will be used by default.